rkwrd/rkwrd.github.io/_posts/2015-04-13-hiking-down-donkey-turd-avenue.md

 ---
 layout: post
-title: Stranded I - Hiking down Donkey Turd Avenue
+title: "Stranded I - Hiking down Donkey Turd Avenue"
 date: 2015-04-13 12-30-24
 published: false
 ---

 So your friend has left the island and you're settled in in your hostel, awaiting your ferry's departure the next day.
 But then you hear whispers in the common room about ferries getting canceled due to the storm, so you go out and check.
-A look down from the mainroad seems to support that rumor:
+A look down from the main road seems to support that rumor:

 ![image](http://escapingsloth.com/pics/IMG_20150410_084952_scaled.jpg){: .center-image }